avdmanager is a command line tool that allows you to create and manage

 Android Virtual Devices (AVDs) from the command line.
 An AVD lets you define the

 characteristics of an Android handset, Wear OS watch, or Android TV device

 that you want to simulate in the Android Emulator.

 If you're using Android Studio, then you do not need to use this tool and you can instead create and manage AVDs from the IDE.

-avdmanager tool is provided in the Android SDK Tools package (25.3.0 and
+avdmanager tool is included in the Android SDK Command-Line Tools package

 avdmanager [global options] command [command options]